MIT CSHub Showcase Stresses Building for LIFE:

 To address infrastructure funding issues, MIT researchers have developed data to help determine the real cost of pavement during its useful life.
 Life-cycle cost analysis (LCCA) is a tool used to assess the total cost throughout the life of a construction project.
 It includes both initial construction and the future cost of maintenance and rehabilitation.
 Hub researchers have demonstrated the importance of accounting for the uncertainty in future material prices in assessing life-cycle costs.

 These same issues surface in homes and commercial buildings.
-Another workshop, “Buildings: Quantifying life cycle cost, environmental impact, and hazard resistance,” addresses the need to include hazard resistance in building design decisions, especially in light of the increase in damage caused by recent natural disasters such as Superstorm Sandy.
+A Hub study on quantifying life-cycle cost, environmental impact, and hazard resistance addresses the need to include hazard resistance in building design decisions, especially in light of the increase in damage caused by recent natural disasters such as Superstorm Sandy.
 CSHub research is finding ways to determine the long-term benefits of resilient and energy-efficient construction.

-For more information on the Showcase, or to register, visit http://web.mit.edu/cshub
+For more information on the CSHub, visit http://web.mit.edu/cshub/

 The MIT Concrete Sustainability Hub, CSHub, brings together leaders from academia, industry, and government to develop breakthroughs in concrete science and building technology that will achieve durable and sustainable homes, buildings, and infrastructure in ever more demanding environments.
 The MIT CSHub is a research center established at MIT in collaboration with the Portland Cement Association and the Ready Mixed Concrete (RMC) Research and Education Foundation.